 Russell Gwin's Just Picked Vegetables - beans,

-cucumbers, eggplant, herbs/spices, peas, tomatoes, Other fruit or veg,
+cucumbers, eggplant, herbs or spices, peas, tomatoes, Other fruit or veg,

 4007 Cleland Road North Pulaski County, Cabot, AR 72023.
 Phone:

 email@example.com.
 Open: 4 pm to Dark Daily, Weekends.